Sebastian Scheel

-Sebastian Scheel (December 7, 1975, in Wriezen) is a German politician from the party Die Linke.
+Sebastian Scheel (December 7, 1975, in Wriezen) is a German politician from the Social Democratic Party.
 From 2020 to 2021, he served as the Senator for Urban Development and Housing of the state of Berlin.
+He was a member of Die Linke until 2024.

 Education and family

 Sebastian Scheel spent his childhood and school years in Frankfurt (Oder).
 After completing his high school education, he moved to Leipzig in 1996, where he studied Political Science, Economics, and Philosophy at the University of Leipzig from 1996 to 2004.
 He obtained a Master of Arts (M.A.) degree in political science.
 Alongside his studies, from 1999 to 2004, he worked as a research assistant for state parliament member Steffen Tippach.
 After finishing his studies, he was elected to the State Parliament of the Free State of Saxony for the first time.

 He is divorced and has four children.